hashbangcode/vlad/vlad/docs/usage/documentation.md

     $ pip install mkdocs

-You should now have the mkdocs command installed on your system.
-Run mkdocs help to check that everything worked okay.
+You should now have the `mkdocs` command installed on your system.
+Run `mkdocs` help to check that everything worked okay.

     $ mkdocs help
     mkdocs [help|new|build|serve|gh-deploy] {options}

-__Usage__
+## Usage

-Once installed you can build the documentation using the following command
+Once installed you can build the documentation using the following command:

     mkdocs build --clean